jimhigson/oboe.js-website/content/why.md

 ================

 **Oboe.js** is a Javascript library that runs under Node.js and web browsers for loading JSON using streaming.
+It combines the convenience of DOM parsing with the speed and fluidity of SAX parsing.

-This page looks at why streaming is a good thing.
+This page looks at why that is a good thing.
+See also [Oboe.js vs SAX vs DOM](saxdom).

 Downloading REST resources
 --------------------------